dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 You can find good fonts preselected specifically for apps at [fontshop.com](https://www.fontshop.com/) or [Google Fonts](https://www.fontshop.com/).

 19.  **A prefab for each UI entity means easier collaboration** </br>
 If the Unity version you are using does not support nested prefabs, avoid having one humongous prefab for the UI.
 Instead, try to separate each entity (or whatever fits better logically) of the UI into separate prefabs.
-This way, if several people are working on it, it will be easier to avoid conflict when committing.
+This way, if several people are working on it, it will be easier to avoid conflicts when committing.
 It is also easier to revert changes of specific UI parts if needed.
 ## Programming

 20. **No hiding in alpha** </br>